dpavlin/linux-gpio-pinout/README.md

 which specifies kernel GPIO 42 and optional description, usually in round brackets.
 It can include additional spaces, but not tab, since tab specifies second column.

+`--pinmux` flag will include kernel's view of available pin muxing confiration in curly braces `{}`.
+This is useful to find pins which are interrupt capable.

+`--alt` flag will use round braces `()` data from pins file and `raspi-gpio funcs` to produce readable possible pin configurations.

 To support breakout boards with different pinouts, you can use `--pins` argument:

 	sudo ./gpio.pl --pins pins/Raspberry\ Pi-Extension\ Board.txt